 The Move RO transaction is used by the DRM Requester to Move a Rights Object (RO) with a <move> permission to a DRM Agent.
 This transaction MUST take place using a SAC.
 This transaction MUST NOT be performed if the DRM Requester's certificate does not have an extKeyUsage extension with oma-kp-sceDrmAgent key purpose set or the DRM Agent's certificate does not have an extKeyUsage extension with oma-kp-sceDrmAgent key purpose set (see section A.1).
+The DRM Agent MUST reject the RO if the <signature> element over the <rights> element has been generated by an entity other than an RI or an LRM.
 The following figure illustrates the Move RO transaction.